Skip to main content

 What should I do immediately after a car accident in Oceanside?

-After a car accident in Oceanside: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Oceanside car accident lawyer before giving recorded statements.
+After a car accident in Oceanside: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+Use this answer differently when College & El Camino Real, North County Regional Center - Vista, or a public-entity notice issue changes who holds the proof.
+Keep the claim-number trail close to the family decision note so the answer stays tied to proof, not guesswork.

 How do I file a police report for a car accident in Oceanside?